chambln/chambln.github.io/md/2019-06-26-rc-shell-setup.md

 ---
-title: 'Linux setup guide: rc shell from Plan 9'
+title: 'Guide to installing the rc shell with line editing in Linux'
 author: Greg Chamberlain
 date: 'Wednesday 26 June, 2019'
 ---